zhiming99/rpc-frmwrk/ridl/README.md

 * **maincli.py, mainsvr.py**: as the name indicate, the two files define main function of the proxy and server respectively.
 Each file contains a same-name function, that is a `maincli` function in maincli.py and `mainsvr` in mainsvr.py, which is the ideal place to add your custom code.

-* **examplestructs.py, seribase.py** : the struct file is named with the name defined by *appname*.
-It contains all the struct declarations, with serialization implementations respectively, and `seribase.py` contains the serialization support utilities.

-* **SimpFileSvcclibase.py, SimpFileSvcsvrbase.py:** the files are named with the *service id* of the *service statement* plus `clibase` or `svrbase`. as their name show, they contain the the server or client side classes which serve as the base class of the client/server.
-These files should not be touched by the users, and they will be overwritten after running `ridlc` again.

 * **SimpFileSvccli.py, SimpFileSvcsvr.py:**: the files are named with the *service id* of the *service statement* plus `cli` or `svr`.
 These two files lists all the methods that require the user the implement.
 The synchronous method call has the least set of methods to implement, while the asynchronous method call has 1 or 2 more methods for each requests to implement.

+* *examplestructs.py, seribase.py* : the struct file is named with the name defined by *appname*.
+It contains all the struct declarations, with serialization implementations respectively, and `seribase.py` contains the serialization support utilities.

+* *SimpFileSvcclibase.py, SimpFileSvcsvrbase.py:* the files are named with the *service id* of the *service statement* plus `clibase` or `svrbase`. as their name show, they contain the the server or client side classes which serve as the base class of the client/server.
+These files should not be touched by the users, and they will be overwritten after running `ridlc` again.

-* **Makefile**: The make file to build the project.
+* *Makefile*: The make file to build the project.
 Note that, it just synchronizes the configuration with the system settings.
-* **exampledesc.json, driver.json:** The configuration files.
+* *exampledesc.json, driver.json:* The configuration files.
 * **run:** you can run `python3 mainsvr.py` and `python3 maincli.py` to start the server and client.
 Before the first run after `ridlc`, make sure to run `make` to update the configuration file, that is, the `exampledesc.json` file in this context.

+### Output for Java Project
+* **MainCli.java**, **MainSvr.java**: Containing defintion of `main()` method for client, as the main entry for client program and definition of `main()` function server program respectively.
+And you can make changes to the files to customize the program.
+The `ridlc` will not touch them if they exist in the project directory, when it runs again, and put the newly generated code in the file with '.new' as the name extension.

+* **SimpFileSvcSvr.java**, **SimpFileSvcCli.java**: Containing the declarations and definitions of all the server/client side methods that need to be implemented by you, mainly the request/event handlers, for service `SimpFileSvc`.
+And you need to make changes to the files to implement the functionality for server/client.
+The `ridlc` will not touch them if they exist in the project directory, when it runs again, and put the newly generated code to `SimpFileSvc.java.new`.

+* *SimpFileSvcsvrbase.java*, *SimpFileSvcclibase.java* : Containing the declarations and definitions of all the server/client side utilities and helpers for the interfaces of service `SimpFileSvc`.
+And please don't edit them, since they will be overwritten by `ridlc` without backup.

+* *exampleFactory.java*: Containing the definition of struct factory declared and referenced in the ridl file.
+And please don't edit it, since they will be overwritten by `ridlc` without auto-backup.

+* *exampledesc.json*: Containing the configuration parameters for all the services declared in the ridl file And please don't edit it, since they will be overwritten by `ridlc` and synccfg.py without backup.

+* *driver.json*: Containing the configuration parameters for all the ports and drivers And please don't edit it, since they will be overwritten by `ridlc` and synccfg.py without backup.

+* *Makefile*: The Makefile will just synchronize the configurations with the local system settings.
+And it does nothing else.
+And please don't edit it, since it will be overwritten by `ridlc` and synccfg.py without backup.

+* *DeserialMaps*, *JavaSerialBase.java*, *JavaSerialHelperS.java*, *JavaSerialHelperP.java*: Containing the utility classes for serializations.
+And please don't edit it, since they will be overwritten by `ridlc`.

+* *synccfg.py*: a small python script to synchronous settings with the system settings, just ignore it.

 ### Interchangable client and server between C++ and Python
 You can connect the C++ server with a python client or a Python server with a C++ client as long as both are generated with the same ridl file.